Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/model_syntax_semantics.md

 ## Syntax

-We use the terms *syntax* and *serialization* to refer to the expression of a model.
+We use the terms *syntax* and *serialization* to refer to an *expression* of a model.
 Information structured according to a model may be *serialized* as textual characters that are governed by syntactic rules.
 Information may also be serialized in other ways, such as graphically.
-For example (and we’ll return to this later in this session), the XML data model is a tree, but the serialization of XML is a string of textual characters that include angle brackets, with syntactic rules that govern the use of the angle brackets in a way that enables them to express the tree structure.
+For example (and we’ll return to this later today), the XML data model is a tree, but the textual serialization of XML is a string of characters that include angle brackets, with syntactic rules that govern the use of the angle brackets in a way that enables them to express the tree structure.

 As was noted above, a list (in the case below, of the most frequent words in a document) is a textual representation that may be serialized in different ways.
 An ordered list (vertical and bulleted or horizontal and comma-separated) is one approach to serialization.
 Another is a word cloud, which represents the text of the words as characters, but their frequency is expressed not through vertical or horizontal linear order, as in a list, but through size and proximity to the center of the image.